 Wildlife Safaris in Africa

 Majete Wildlife Reserve on Malawi’s lower Shire River Valley is a proud Big Five safari destination that we want to shine the light on with the story of its status.

-The reintroduction of lions marks a significant milestone in the rehabilitation of the 70 000 hectare Majete reserve.
+The reintroduction of lions back in 2012 marked a significant milestone in the rehabilitation of the 70,000 hectare Majete Wildlife Reserve.
 Historically lions were considered to be common in the Lower Shire Valley but by the early 1960s scouts in Majete were recording only one lion every 100 patrol days.
 Over the years poaching took its toll and there have been no reports of lions in the region since the 1980s.

-In August 2012 two male and two female lions provided by the North West Parks and Tourism Board in South Africa will be introduced to Majete sourced from South Africa as there are no suitable lion populations available in Malawi.
-Healthy animals at the beginning of their reproductive lives will be selected from Pilanesberg National Park and Madikwe Game Reserve, and the intricate relocation process will involve weeks of quarantine on both sides of the border.
-It will also be a costly operation with holding facilities having to be erected and flights chartered to transport the predators to their new home.
+In August 2012 two male and two female lions provided by the North West Parks and Tourism Board in South Africa were introduced to Majete sourced from South Africa as there are no suitable lion populations available in Malawi.
+Healthy animals at the beginning of their reproductive lives were selected from Pilanesberg National Park and Madikwe Game Reserve, and the intricate relocation process involved weeks of quarantine on both sides of the border.
+It was a costly operation with holding facilities having to be erected and flights chartered to transport the predators to their new home.

-The reintroduction of lions to the Majete system will not only restore the park to a naturally functioning ecosystem but will also once again render Majete a Big-5 reserve, as it already boasts the other four: elephant, rhino, buffalo and leopard.
-With the opening of the luxury Mkulumadzi Lodge last year and with the only Big Five game viewing experience to be offered in Malawi, Majete’s future looks bright.
+The reintroduction of lions to the Majete system not only restored the park to a naturally functioning ecosystem but will also once again render Majete a Big-5 reserve, as it already boasts the other four: elephant, rhino, buffalo and leopard.
+With the opening of the luxury Mkulumadzi Lodge and with the only Big Five game viewing experience to be offered in Malawi, Majete’s future looks bright.